 Having good control of asthma in general will also help prevent exercise-induced symptoms.
 Medications that may be part of routine asthma management include inhaled corticosteroids such as beclomethasone dipropionate (Qvar) or budesonide (Pulmicort).
-An inhaled long-acting beta-2 agonist combined with a corticosteroid, such as Advair or Symbicort, may be added to the treatment regimen.
-Tiotropium bromide (Spiriva Respimat) is a long-acting anticholinergic medication to use along with your regular maintenance medication.
-This drug may be used by anyone age 6 years and older.
-It should not be used as a rescue inhaler.
+Your doctor can also prescribe an inhaled long-acting beta-2 agonist combined with a corticosteroid (like Advair or Symbicort), or with both a corticosteroid and an anticholinergic drug (Trelegy Ellipta).
+Tiotropium bromide (Spiriva Respimat) is a long-acting anticholinergic medication you may use along with your regular maintenance medication.

-In addition to taking medications, warming up prior to exercising and cooling down after exercise can help in asthma prevention.
-For those with allergies and asthma, exercise should be limited during high pollen days or when temperatures are extremely low and air pollution levels are high.
-Infections can cause asthma (colds, flu, sinusitis) and increase asthma symptoms, so it's best to restrict your exercise when you're sick.
+In addition to taking medications, warming up before exercising and cooling down after can help prevent asthma.
+For those with allergies and asthma, exercise should be limited during high-pollen days or when temperatures are extremely low and air pollution levels are high.
+Infections (colds, flu, sinusitis) can cause asthma and increase asthma symptoms, so it's best to restrict your exercise when you're sick.

 What Are the Best Exercises for Someone With Asthma?